zephyrproject-rtos/zephyr/tests/ztest/error_hook/README.txt

 Description:

-These two common handler is in order to reduce the redundancy code writing for fatal and assert handler for error case testing.
-They can be used both in kernel and userspace, and are also SMP safe.
+These two common handlers are developed in order to reduce the redundancy code writing for fatal and assert handler for error case testing.
+They can be used both in kernel and userspace, and they are also SMP safe.

 Why doing this